 Ten minutes later, the little guy finally reached the place where the waves crashed over him and carried him out to sea.

 It turned out to be a moving experience that involved a little misty-eyedness on my part.
 Which puzzled me, because I’m through with the sorrowful slice of grieving.
 So why this emotional response to a sea turtle named Gary?

 I recently read a piece entitled, “4 Tasks of Mourning,” by Dr. J. William Worden.
 The 4 tasks are:

 1. Accept the reality of the loss.
 “It is often very painful and sad,” wrote Dr. Worden, “when we cannot just pick up a telephone … to share the news of our lives.”

 2. Experience the pain of grief.
 According to Worden, this can include physical and emotional pain, depression, sadness, tears, anger, guilt.

 Pain experienced.
 Check.
 Check.

 3. Adjust to an environment in which the deceased is missing.
-I’ve adjusted to trying to remember to fill my gas tank; learned how to look helpless when stranded on a busy highway with a flat tire (not because I’ve never changed a tire, but because I couldn’t find all the stowed-away bits and pieces of tire-changing equipment that are hidden all over my rig); and learned how to know if the chimney flu is in the open or closed position before lighting a fire (this learned the hard way) — all chronicled in a blog post: 17 things I lost when Hubby died.
+I’m remembering to fill my gas tank; learned how to look helpless when stranded on a busy highway with a flat tire (not because I’ve never changed a tire, but because I couldn’t find all the stowed-away bits and pieces of tire-changing equipment that are hidden all over my rig); and learned how to know if the chimney flu is in the open or closed position before lighting a fire (this learned the hard way) — all chronicled in a blog post: 17 things I lost when Hubby died.